 In our world today, where I consider myself as a native, information technology is not just rapidly mobilizing, it is also instantaneously changing —with some clicks there and posts here; it can ruin a life or a society.
-So what is left for science teachers like us?
+So what is left for teachers like us?
 Where the truth is as difficult as finding a needle in the hay as what the old adage says.

-So the real challenge for science teachers like us is to understand how our students think and spread their minds using these technologies, teaching them how to filter the right from wrong information is another major work to do.
-But we are not alone in doing these tasks; maybe this is our role as teachers, to realize that no matter how massive the world of science is, in terms of information and facts, it is never free from being demonized.
+The real challenge for teachers like us is to understand how our students think and spread their minds using these technologies, teaching them how to filter the right from wrong information is another major work to do.
+But we are not alone in doing these tasks; maybe this is our role as teachers, to realize that no matter how massive the world of technology is, in terms of information and facts, it is never free from being demonized.
 It is never free from falsifying and so we must not stop from guarding it from fraudulent claims of the false science.

 All these experiences led me to the conclusion that information is indeed very important, like what RaamDev shared about his grandfather, false information can hurt most when it involves our family.

 Maybe this is where we should start; we have to teach our students how to use the technology properly, we have to make them realize how important sharing good information and factual data is, not for good grades, not for freedom of speech, not just for academic exercise, not even for financial rewards but for the lives of the ones we love most — our family.